Vol. 7, Issue 2 (2019)

 How to cite this article:

-Shiwangi, Abhishek, RB Singh and Kiran Singh.
+Shiwangi, Abhishek, RB Singh, Kiran Singh.
 Effect of date of sowing and fungicides on Alternaria blight of Indian mustard (Brassica juncea (L.) Czern & Coss.).
-International Journal of Chemical Studies.
-2019; 7(2): 19-23.
+Int J Chem Stud 2019;7(2):19-23.